“Unseelie Dreams Make Unseelie Fae.”~ Luna Lindsey

 I also added several burnt stones to the base of the ‘stream’ which I had snaffled from an obsolete BBQ.

-For those of you who are familiar with my ‘Small Worlds’ you’ll know that I love to use ‘real’ foliage when I can and as an enthusiastic ‘harvester’ who loves to take advantage of the free pickings from my garden, I selected an assortment of branch cuttings which were then attached to the plywood base with wire and masking tape before the base and fashioned tree ‘roots’ were sculpted into shape with the use of some ModRoc.
+As I love to use ‘real’ foliage, I am an enthusiastic ‘harvester’ who loves to take advantage of the free pickings from my garden and having selected an assortment of branch cuttings which were then attached to the plywood base with wire and masking tape, I sculpted tree ‘roots’ into shape with the use of some ModRoc.

 And with everything safely in place, this is where the fun really began as I coated the newspaper mound and the surrounding area with lashings of papier-mâché.